SerenePrince/LinkLounge/README.md

 [linklounge.com]((https://linklounge-2inr.onrender.com))

 ## Showcase and Contact
 This project serves as a showcase of my frontend development skills.
-If you have any questions or feedback, feel free to contact me through my [portfolio](https://yourportfolio.com).
+If you have any questions or feedback, feel free to contact me.

 ## License
 This project is proprietary and developed solely by me, Noah Park-Nguyen.
 No part of this project may be reused, modified, or distributed without explicit permission.